matplotlib/matplotlib/.github/PULL_REQUEST_TEMPLATE.md

 - A more complete development guide is available at https://matplotlib.org/devdocs/devel/index.html.

-- Help with git and github is available at https://matplotlib.org/devel/gitwash/development_workflow.html.
+- Help with Git and GitHub is available at https://matplotlib.org/devel/gitwash/development_workflow.html.

 We understand that PRs can sometimes be overwhelming, especially as the